ALTernatiF4-Sec/UniWA-CTF/README.md

 - [Deobfuscate Tool](https://github.com/beautify-web/js-beautify) - Beautify, unpack or deobfuscate JavaScript and HTML, make JSON/JSONP readable, etc.
   ```
   # This tool deobfuscate Javascript code.
-Type the obfuscate code of above example, then click Ctrl+Enter and as result will be taken the source code.
+Type the obfuscate code of above example
+  # then click Ctrl+Enter and as result will be taken the source code.
   ```

 ## Notekeeping